 97 x 87cm (38″x 34″)

-This piece of original art is currently for sale.
+This original painting is currently available for purhase.
 For more information, please contact here.

 Mick Jagger painting portrait, Rolling Stones original hand-painted poster art : the making of (in steps)